Blog | Legal Ops

 There are a few key areas to consider before you even start demoing tools.

-Scope: Define your project scope: are you going to include procurement and sales contracts?
+1. Scope.
+Define your project scope: are you going to include procurement and sales contracts?
 Are you going to cover your region only or will this involve other regions as well?

-Budget: What is your budget for the implementation of the tool?
+2. Budget.
+What is your budget for the implementation of the tool?
 Have you taken into consideration additional consultancy services (such as TLB) that you may need to support with the roll-out of the tool?
 What is your budget for ongoing tool costs once it’s been implemented?

-Timeline: Do you have a hard deadline for the delivery of the project?
+3. Timeline.
+Do you have a hard deadline for the delivery of the project?
 When are you hoping to roll out the tool and be up and running with it?
 Why is the deadline what it is?

-Step 5: Demo time
+Step 5: Demo

 Reach out to vendors and set up your demos.
 Take a consistent approach to the way you compare them.
 Ask probing questions about their capabilities.
 If you don’t understand something, don’t assume it’s your lack of knowledge or experience in the subject matter, ask for clarity.
-From experience, it is more often than not the case that clients are disappointed after they’ve bought a tool as it didn’t quite do what they thought it would.

-Step 6: Selection, project planning and governance
+Step 6: Selection, Project Planning and Governance

 Once you’ve found the tool for you, consider when you can realistically start implementing the tech.
 From experience, we’ve found that many clients buy the product and start paying for licence fees immediately, then spend months trying to plan how they’re going to roll it out.
 Licence fees are wasted and Finance is asking questions about it.